Our Mission, Values & Vision

 As these amazing women continue on their journey of rescue, rehabilitation and restoration – the ultimate path toward a triumphant return to society – the result couldn’t be more appetizing: Cause Cuisine.

 To deliver a genuine culinary experience to our patrons, Freedom a la Cart creates fresh, flavorful food full of eclectic , unexpected choices.
-Whenever possible, we choose local sources for our ingredients, giving back to the community that gives so much to us.
+Whenever possible, we source locally for our ingredients, giving back to the community that gives so much to us.

 Who We Serve